ndieckow/aoc-2023/README.md

 Let $\ell$ be the length of the history (i.e. how many numbers) and $d$ the number of times you can take the differences until you reach all zeros.
 We may assume $d \leq \ell$.
 For a particular line, the complexity of repeatedly taking differences is $$\sum_{i=1}^d \ell - i = d\ell - \sum_{i=1}^d i = d\ell - \frac{d(d+1)}{2},$$ which is $\mathcal O(\ell^2)$ in the worst case (the worst case being $d = \ell$).

 Including all lines, the overall worst-case complexity for both parts is then $\mathcal O(N \ell^2)$.

+## Day 10
+Not a great day for me.
+I actually expected a grid puzzle, but not something as gruesome as this.
+I took my time, but I got part 2 to work on all test inputs, yet the answer wasn't correct for the full input.
+Very annoying, because this puzzle is hard to debug.
+In fact, it's still not working.
+But I found the right answer, by first trying the answer $+1$, and then $+2$, which turned out to be the right answer.
+So there must be some really weird edge case that I'm not considering, I suppose.

+Can't be bothered to do a complexity analysis of this pile of garbage.
+Maybe at a later date.

+I ended up solving part 2 using a clever method I found [on reddit](https://www.reddit.com/r/adventofcode/comments/18evyu9/comment/kcqipbx/).
+It's much shorter than flood-fill and gives the right answer.
+These kinds of things are the reason why it's sometimes worth to look at abstract maths, such as topology in this case.